BjornWilliams/DocsVersaTul/docs/source/converters.rst

 Getting Started
 ----------------
-The VersaTul Object Converters project provides the ability to convert objects into name value pairs.
+The VersaTul Object Converters project provides the ability to convert objects into key/value pairs dictionary stores.
 For example, converters can be used to convert instance of classes into a dictionary representation of the data from the class.
 This package works with the Collection streamers package.